materials/mint/README.md

-      maxjumpdistance   Maximum jump distance when generating jumps between sites kmcjumpsperatom   Number of jumps in a KMC simulation per atom kmcconverge   Convergence for a KMC simulation to be complete
+      maxjumpdistance   Maximum jump distance when generating jumps between sites kmcjumpsperatom   Number of jumps in a KMC simulation per atom kmcconverge   Convergence for a KMC simulation to be complete xrdnumbackground	Number of background functions used during Reitveld refinement